-5. Early Notification procedure with enhancement described in clause 6.3.3.2 is triggered, SMF notifies AF about the target DNAI.
+5. When Early/Late Notification procedure with enhancement described in clause 6.3.3.2 is triggered, the SMF notifies AF about the target DNAI.
 Based on the target DNAI, the AF selects a proper target EAS, then the AF triggers to mirror the runtime context between Source EAS and Target EAS.
 Once the Target EAS is ready, AF responds to SMF about the Target EAS IP information (i.e. Target EAS IP address and port number).
-SMF reconfigures Local PSA for EAS IP address replacement between Source EAS and Target EAS.
+During the addition or change of UL CL and Local PSA as described in clause 4.3.5.4 or 4.3.5.6 of TS 23.502 [3], SMF may (re)configure Local PSA for EAS IP address replacement between Source EAS and Target EAS.

 6. Local PSA starts to perform "Outer Header Creation" and " Outer Header Removal" FARs as instructed by SMF, which results in EAS IP address replacement:

-- For UL traffic, the destination IP address and port number are replaced with the Target EAS IP address and port number at Local PSA;
+- For UL traffic, the destination IP address and port number are replaced with the Target EAS IP address and port number;